MIIC and the Public

 How did my or my child's data get to MIIC?

-Participating health care providers view and submit data to MIIC about immunizations an individual has received.
+Participating health care providers view and submit data to MIIC about immunizations a person has received.
 Additionally, MIIC receives information on births in the state from the Minnesota Department of Health Office of Vital Records.
-Data for newborn babies and individuals receiving shots are entered into MIIC unless a parent or individual opts out.
+Data for newborn babies and people receiving shots are entered into MIIC unless a parent or person opts out.

 Who can see my or my child's record in MIIC?

-The only people who can see your shot records are those that are enrolled in MIIC and providing services to the patient.
-This include health care providers, organizations required by law to record immunizations for enrollment (such as child care centers or schools), and organizations providing services on behalf of the individual (such as a health insurance company).
+The only people who can see your immunization records are those that are enrolled in MIIC and providing services to the patient.
+This includes health care providers, organizations required by law to record immunizations for enrollment (such as child care centers or schools), and organizations providing services on behalf of the person (such as a health insurance company).

 Do schools have access to this data?